THE SMALL PRINT

 If you have any questions regarding this privacy statement or the use of personal data, you can contact me at the registered address on this website and below:

-Adventures in Marketing Ltd (the “company”, “we”, “our”, “us”) provide marketing, business development, training and consultancy services.
-The Company is registered in the UK as Adventures in Marketing Limited, registered in England & Wales at 71-75, Shelton Street, Covent Garden, London, WC2H 9JQ Company Nr 10840260.
+Stephen Moore Marketing Ltd (the “company”, “we”, “our”, “us”) provide marketing, business development, training and consultancy services.
+The Company is registered in the UK as STEPHEN MOORE MARKETING Limited, registered in England & Wales at 71-75, Shelton Street, Covent Garden, London, WC2H 9JQ Company Nr "pending".

 The definition of personal data